dod38fr/config-model-itself/README.md

-Config::Model::Itself - Model editor for Config::Model
+## What is Config::Model::Itself ##

-This module provides a graphical editor to edit configuration model for Config:Model.
+Config::Model::Itself provides a graphical editor to edit configuration model for Config::Model.

 This modules also provides a model for Config::Model (hence the Itself name, you can also think of it as a meta-model).
 The editor will use